-Parts of this track can be quite muddy at times even in summer.
+Parts of this track can be quite muddy at times throughout the year.
 In summer as you walk along this track you may see lots of Butterflies and Dragonflies.
-Continue along this track which will take you out of the wood, the track now has hedges on both sides.
-About 400 yards/366 metres after leaving the wood you will pass a small pumping station on your left.
-Continue along the track crossing one track and after 400 yards/366 metres you will reach another significant track where two power lines cross.
-Turn left and follow this track along the edge of fields until you reach a road.
-(0.7 miles/1.2kilometres)
+The track takes you out of the wood, with hedges on both sides, and you will pass a small pumping station on your left.
+Continue along the track crossing another significant track.
+Do not turn here as this is a private road.
+Continue straight on until you reach the point where two power lines cross.
+Turn left and follow this track with the hedge on your left and open fields on your right until you reach a road.
+(0.7 miles/1.2 kilometres)

-This is the first track you will cross
+This is the track you will cross heading for the track at the end of the next field

 Once you reach the road cross it, turn left and walk along a low bank.
 After a short distance you will pass Manor Barn and Broadgate Barn on your right and Congham Farms Ltd., (Pond Farm) on your left.
+(280 yards/256metres)

-(280 yards/256metres) Take care as there are no footpaths and the roads are quite narrow.
+Take care as there are no footpaths and the roads are quite narrow.

-Just after passing Congham Farms Ltd., turn right onto St Andrews Lane and follow this road through Congham [3] until you see a post box and a noticeboard on your left.
+Just after passing Congham Farms Ltd., turn right onto St Andrews Lane and follow this road through Congham [3] until you see a derelict red telephone box, a post box and a noticeboard on your left.